hasibulhasan1542/Obsidian/Science/43 BCS.md

 | **Side Effects** | Side effects are usually confined to the treated area (e.g., skin redness, fatigue). | Side effects can affect the whole body (e.g., nausea, hair loss, fatigue, increased risk of infection). |
 ***

-Of course.
-Here are the detailed answers for the remaining questions from the provided exam paper.

-***

 ### **Part B: Computer and Information Technology**
 **Total Marks: 25**
 **(Answer any ten questions)**